 Oakley Prism Flak.
 When it comes to higher-end running and cycling glasses, you are naturally going to be seeing lots of options from Oakley.
 Oakley has been making great sunglasses for almost 50 years, and they keep cranking out high-end products.
 Our favorite pair of high-end sunglasses on the market today are the Prism Flak model, providing a little more lens than some of the other high-end glasses.
 The Prism Flak is made of a very durable material that is also lightweight, making for a very good pair of glasses that can be had for $150 to $200.

 What makes this worth nearly $200?
 To us, it is the lens.
 We mentioned the lens coverage, but the lens material is made of High Definition Optics for enhanced clarity.
 The lenses filter out all UV rays, and much of the blue light in the vicinity.
 We also love the nose and ear grips, made with Oakley’s famous and proprietary Unobtanium.
+One note — we are seeing and hearing that some folks are having trouble locating replacement lenses for these, which is one of the advantages of the Oakleys.
+If you buy these, you may want to order a set of replacement lenses at the same time to be sure you have them.
 Find Here.

 Best Running Glasses That Will Also Look Great Around Town